-- b) Asked the key stakeholders to raise the contents and recommendations of the report with their respective Boards, and - c) Would ask the Strategic Partnership Group to look at the possibility of developing a Worcestershire wide complaints model that incorporated some commonly owned basic principles.
-This work would sit within the Well Connected communication and engagement workstream.
-The Board requested that a progress report be brought to a future Board.
+- b) Asked the key stakeholders to raise the contents and recommendations of the report with their respective Boards, and - c) Should look at the possibility of developing a Worcestershire wide complaints model that incorporateed some commonly owned basic principles.
+This model would sit within the well connected communication and engagement work stream that was currently being developed as part of our integration of services strategic aim.
+A future report would then be provided to the HWB outlining a plan for change.